-Our clinical faculty maintain research interests within their fields and are complemented by a large group of dedicated research faculty, positioning the department among the leaders in the nation for federal and extramural research funding.
-The environment at Michigan can support research at the highest level.
+Research and discovery are part of our mission as a Department at Michigan Medicine.
+Our research program encompasses basic, translational, and clinical investigations.
+Our clinical faculty perform diverse research within their specialties and are complemented by a large group of dedicated research faculty, positioning the Department among the leaders in the nation for federal and extramural research funding.

-Research is conducted in the Crosby Neurosurgical Research Laboratories, the Castro & Lowenstein Translational Neuro-Oncology Laboratories, and in our various clinical areas.
+Department research is conducted primarily by investigators in the Crosby Neurosurgical Research Laboratories, the Translational Neuro-Oncology Laboratories, the Restorative Neuroengineering Group, MLiNS (Machine Learning in Neurosurgery) Laboratory, and the laboratories of individual investigators in various clinical areas.